No products in the cart.

 son pushing wheelchair of elderly father who has hemiplegia and hemiparesis through the park

-Hemiplegia and hemiparesis are two of the most common physical effects of stroke.
-Because of their similar-sounding names, patients often confuse the two terms.
-However these conditions are actually quite different.
+Hemiplegia and hemiparesis are two common physical effects of stroke.
+Since these two conditions have similar-sounding names, it can be easy for survivors to confuse the two terms.
+However, these conditions are quite different and have different implications for a stroke survivor’s daily life and independence.

-In this article, you’ll learn the difference between hemiplegia vs hemiparesis plus how to treat them both.
-Although the symptoms are different, both hemiparesis and hemiplegia share the same underlying cause, which means some treatments will overlap.
+In this article, we will review the differences between hemiplegia vs hemiparesis as well as treatment options for both conditions.
+Although the symptoms are different, both hemiparesis and hemiplegia share the same underlying cause.
+This means some treatments will overlap.

 Table of contents